onfe/Picto/README.md

 Picto is a drawing-based chat client, built with Vue.js and Golang.
 It makes use of WebSockets for real-time updates, and modern browser technologies for responsive, fluid design.

-Go was chosen for the backend for it's performance and low memory usage, in comparison with Node.js.
+Go was chosen for the back-end for it's performance and low memory usage, in comparison with Node.js.

 ### Usage